At Penneo, ensuring the legality of digital signatures and KYC processes is a must

 the signer was aware of what was agreeing to, and their consent and signature are time-stamped and embedded in the document - the intent of signing is captured.

-Penneo offers three different signing methods: Touch signature, OpenID via your Google account, and digital signature via eID.
-All the options can be used to create e-signatures, but not all of them provide the same security level.
+Penneo offers two different signing methods: digital signature via eID and Touch signature.
+Both options can be used to create e-signatures, but not all e-signatures provide the same security level.

 The digital version of the documents signed via Penneo embeds technical evidence that certifies who signed the agreement, what was agreed on, and when this happened.
 Our files have very specific characteristics that are clear and visible in the digital version.
 Their presence provides assurance that the content and the signature have not been forged or compromised.
 Therefore, the final document is indisputable proof of authenticity of the signature and non-tempering of the content, and the parties involved cannot deny having signed it.

 With our Validator, you can always verify and confirm your documents' technical (and legal) validity.
 All you need to do is upload your PDF, and you will get a full overview - including:

 - document key algorithm

 - confirmation of the validity of the signatures

 Global landscape of e-signature laws: How to use e-signatures internationally

 As we further integrate technology into our lives, e-commerce has become the basis of every daily activity.
 Business processes have gradually migrated to the online world, transforming computers, smartphones, and the Internet from auxiliary means to the central core of the workplace.
 That's due to all the gains that the society has gotten from digitization, that is now spreading in all industries - turning from an efficiency booster to a necessary tool for today’s companies.